tcprescott/sahasrahbot/docs/srl.md

 If `$quickswaprace` is the command, the item quickswap feature is enabled for the race.
 Quickswap is always available for entrance randomizer races.

-Currently supported presets can be found <https://l.synack.live/presets>.
+Here is a [list of currently supported presets](presets.md).
 The preset name will be the name of the file without the .yaml extension.

 You can append `--hints` to the command to enable hints.
 All presets have hints disabled by default, with a few exceptions (see preset for details).